dom7kim/vocab_table/README.md

-# Vocabulary Builder App: Customized Language Learning
+# VocabBuilder Pro: Customized Language Learning

 ## About The App